Return to Project List

 Project Title: Changes in Mercury Methylation in a Boreal Wetland Previously Enriched in Sulfate: Synergistic Effects of Atmospheric Deposition and Water-level Fluctuations

 Chemicals Studied: Total and Methyl Mercury

 Geographic Areas: The Marcell Experimental Forest in Northern Minnesota and Similar Ecosystems

 Project Status: Completed

-Project results have been presented during the 2012 GLAD webinar series.
+Preliminary project results have been presented during the 2010-11 GLAD webinar series.

 St. Croix Watershed Research Station